-- 3. Using your hands, press the salt and pepper on all sides of the fish.
+Press the salt and pepper onto all sides of the fish.

-- 4. In a large, preferably nonstick skillet, heat 3 tablespoons of the oil over medium-high heat until it shimmers.
+In a large, preferably nonstick skillet, heat 3 tablespoons oil over medium-high heat until it shimmers.
 Place the tuna in the hot oil, 2 pieces at a time.
-Sear on each side to the desired doneness.
+Sear on each side to the desired doneness, 1 to 2 minutes per side for rare or more to your desired doneness.
 (Tuna is arguably best when rare in the middle.)
 Transfer the cooked tuna to a platter.
 Cook the remaining 2 pieces, adding more oil to the pan if necessary.

-- 5. Slice the tuna into 1-inch pieces and transfer to individual plates.
-Whisk the sweet and sour sauce to recombine and dribble it over or around the tuna.
-Serve immediately.
+Slice the tuna into 3/4- to 1-inch pieces and transfer to individual plates.
+Strain the sweet and sour sauce if desired or whisk to recombine.
+Dribble the sauce over or around the tuna.
+Originally published September 10, 2013.